 Be ready to provide plenty of info to your loan officer.
 You’ll have to prove your income with pay stubs, W-2s, and sometimes your tax returns.
 And you’ll need to document your financial assets and the source of your down payment with account statements.

 Borrowers pay an upfront and annual mortgage insurance premium with an FHA loan.
 The upfront premium equals 1.75 percent of the base loan amount.
 You can pay it out-of-pocket, finance it by adding it to your FHA loan, or perhaps negotiate to get the seller to cover it.
 The annual premium rates and terms will vary, depending on your mortgage.

 Lastly, be aware that the home you want to buy needs to be up to FHA standards.
 FHA appraisals are more detailed than conventional (non-government) loan appraisals and focus on the home’s livability.

 “FHA loan qualification has not changed much over the years,” says Dorris.
 “But the main challenge is whether or not your chosen property will qualify.
 The FHA can be stricter when it comes to any health, safety, and structural soundness issues than a conventional loan.”

 What are today’s FHA mortgage rates?

 FHA home loans often come with lower mortgage rates than conventional (non-government) home loans.
-However, you'll want to consider the total costs, including mortgage insurance, when comparing FHA and other programs.
-And maximize your savings by comparing quotes from several competing mortgage lenders before choosing a loan.Click to see your FHA loan eligibility (Jan 18th, 2018)
+However, you’ll want to consider the total costs, including mortgage insurance, when comparing FHA and other programs.
+And maximize your savings by comparing quotes from several competing mortgage lenders before choosing a loan.Verify your new rate (Jul 5th, 2020)